christinabejjani/sclearn_fb/expt2/JS/README.md

 *Please contact me at christina.bejjani AT duke.edu if you are planning on using this code for an experiment.*

-This experiment was run in January 2019 on Amazon Mechanical Turk.
+E2a was run in January 2019 on Amazon Mechanical Turk.
+E2b was run in June 2019 on MTurk.

 If I had infinite time, I would have made this code more efficient.
 For example, I would've made each version its own thing; I'd have replaced my if statements within each version so that there are fewer lines that aren't relevant to a particular task version's code.